WARNING FROM SPACE

 As people disembark froma train, Hideno, a reporter (Koh Sugita: THE INVISIBLE MAN VS. THE HUMAN FLY) with a glad-handing salesman approach, offers to share his umbrella with Doctor Kamura (Bontarô Miake: NOTEBOOKS OF HEIJI ZENIGATA: SPIDER ON THE SKIN, THE INVISIBLE MAN VS. THE HUMAN FLY, THE HOLE) as they go to their usual place, The Cafe Cosmos for a warming cup of hot sake.

-UFOs have been spotted over Tokyo and the doctor is a famous astronomer at the Tokyo's prestigious Johuku Observatory.
+UFOs are being spotted over Tokyo and the doctor is a famous astronomer at Tokyo's prestigious Johuku Observatory.
 The reporter wants a quote and won't take no for an answer until the cafe owner tells him to stop pestering her customers.

 Meanwhile, Doctor Kamura's daughter, Taeko (Neiko Nagai) is having dinner with her "Aunt and Uncle", the Matsudas.
 Uncle Eisuke (Isao Yamagata: THE TELEPHONE RINGS IN THE EVENING, SEVEN MASKS OF REVENGE, THE SWAMP, GHOST SHIP [1 & 2]) is a renown physicist in his own right but as Taeko correctly suspects, the dinner is a subterfuge by her aunt (Kiyoko Hirai) to push Taeko into marrying her boyfriend, whom she has spent too much time dating.